mongator/behaviors/doc/02_auto_incrementable.md

 The *AutoIncrementable* behavior implements an auto incrementable field like [AUTO_INCREMENT](http://dev.mysql.com/doc/refman/5.0/en/example-auto-increment.html) at MySQL.
 This is an atomic operation so no colision is possible.

-> Just works with PHP Mongo Driver >1.3.0
+> Requires PHP Mongo Driver >1.3.0

 Configuration
 -------------